smallgroupnotes/smallgroupnotes.github.io/docs/beatitudes2016/01-salt-and-light.md

 The kingdom isn't about crowds - the kingdom is about disciples.

-> My prayer for our small group - that people would look at us and say, "Wow - there's a group of people who display the beatitudes"
+> My prayer for our small group: that people would look at us and say, "Wow - there's a group of people who display the beatitudes"

 ## The Challenge